FOX Bet Online Sportsbook Review & Bonus Offers

 - New Jersey players will also have access to PokerStars Poker and PokerStars Casino through their FOX Bet account.
 FOX Bet NJ shares a platform and a wallet with these sites.

 Worth noting is that bettors will have to create a new FOX Bet account for each market they hope to wager in.
-So if you’re in PA, sorry, that NJ login won’t work.
-We can assure you, this is not the norm for the U.S. online sports betting industry.
+So if you’re in PA or CO, sorry, that NJ login won’t work.

 Additionally, players that have an existing BetStars / PokerStars account in New Jersey can use the same credentials to access FOX Bet in New Jersey: No new registration required.